pleshw/MAGOS/readme.md

 # **MAGOS PROJECT**

 # **About**
 MAGOS Provide functions, user interface and tools for visualizing the process of generation and solving of a perfect maze, created with a set of given configurations.
-This project work with lots of important concepts in programming such as data structures( stacks,sets lists... ), object-oriented programming, file reading, API handling, code documentation and project modules.
+This project work with lots of important concepts in programming such as data structures( stacks,sets, lists,hash-table... ), object-oriented programming, file reading, API handling, code documentation and project modules.
+All the code is in C++ and every module can be individually compiled by entering its build folder and using `make` at linux terminal.

+The main project is at /magos_build folder and the makefile target all individual modules and libs.

 # **Important**